curtissimo/es6-walkthroughs/README.md

 1. Write a script for the walkthrough and include the text "I, [your name], license this script under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)"
+1. Save the script into the _scripts subdirectory.
 1. Record the script, perform any post-production work to make it sound really good, and save it in two formats with the base file name equivalent to the file name of the tutorial (found in the `index.json`):